X03phy/SnowCrash/level02/level02.md

 	----r--r-- 1 flag02  level02 8302 Aug 30  2015 level02.pcap
 	...

-All files here are standard shell configuration files (.bashrc, .profile, etc.) with no exploitable content except for one : level02.pcap.
+All files here are standard shell configuration files (.bashrc, .profile, etc.) with no exploitable content except for one : **level02.pcap**.

+A PCAP (Packet Capture) file contains recorded raw network packets.

+**More details:**

 https://www.sysdig.com/learn-cloud-native/what-is-a-pcap-file

-A PCAP (Packet Capture) file is a data file used to store network traffic captured during packet sniffing.
-It records the raw data packets traveling across a network, allowing IT and security teams to analyze network behavior, troubleshoot issues, and detect security threats.

-Let's analyze this file using wireshark.
+To analyze this file, we need to export it to our host machine and open it in **Wireshark**.

 ### 3. Analyze file with Wireshark